greglu/dropwizard-cookbook/README.md

 ## Running Tests

-Running basic knife tests, foodcritic, and chefspec can be done with:
+Running basic knife tests, foodcritic, chefspec, and rubocop can be done with:

 ```
 $ bundle install